Frequently-asked questions

 General pension queries

+Check out the sections below to find answers to some of the most common questions about your pension.
 If your question has not been answered here, please visit the Contact details page for ways to get in touch.

 A pension works by taking all the money paid in – by you, your employer and the government (in the form of tax savings) – and investing it for your future.
 Different schemes work in different ways, but the idea is that the investments will grow over time to give you money to support you when you retire.